minecraft-saar/spigot-plugin/replay/README.md

 `GameId` are currently not printed.
 - WARNING: if you select a new game before the previous replay is finished, the plugin tries to jump between both which leads to a strobe light effect.
+- record a game on video with `/record <gameid>`.
+It will record the entire screen, not just the Minecraft window, and save it as a `.mov`-file
+- stop a currently running recording with `/stoprecording`.

 ### Configuration
 - url: database with Minecraft game logs